corese-stack/corese-command/docs/source/index.rst

       Corese offers several interfaces
       ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
       * `corese-core <https://corese-stack.github.io/corese-core/>`_: Java library to process RDF data and use Corese features via an API.
-      * `corese-server <https://corese-stack.github.io/corese-server/>`_: Tool to easily create, configure and manage SPARQL endpoints.
-      * `corese-gui <https://corese-stack.github.io/corese-gui/>`_: Graphical interface that allows an easy and visual use of Corese features.
       * `corese-command <https://corese-stack.github.io/corese-command/>`_: Command Line Interface for Corese that allows users to interact with Corese features from the terminal.
+      * `corese-gui <https://corese-stack.github.io/corese-gui-swing/>`_: Graphical interface that allows an easy and visual use of Corese features.
+      * `corese-server <https://corese-stack.github.io/corese-server-jetty/>`_: Tool to create, configure and manage SPARQL endpoints.
       * `corese-python (beta) <https://corese-stack.github.io/corese-python/>`_: Python wrapper for accessing and manipulating RDF data with Corese features using py4j.

 .. raw:: html

    <h3>Contributions and discussions about Corese-Command</h3>